APonce911/jekyll-mywebsite/_drafts/packages-and-imports-scala-for-the-impatient.md

 <h3>Package Objects</h3>

-  Packages can contain classes objects and traits, but not fuctions or variables.
+  Packages can contain classes objects and traits, but not functions or variables.
 To address this issue we can use package objects.

   Every package can have its package object, and it should be defined inside the parent.